DeclarativeHub/MockingbirdUIKit/README.md

 #  MockingbirdUIKit

-Mockingbird is a UIKit renderer for Mockingbird DSL.
-The goal of this project is to provide SwiftUI-like UI framework for older system versions starting from iOS 9.
+Mockingbird is a UIKit renderer for platform independent [Mockingbird](https://github.com/DeclarativeHub/Mockingbird) DSL.
+The goal of this project is to provide a SwiftUI-like UI framework for older iOS versions starting from iOS 9.
 ## Example

 `MockingbirdUIKit` is just like `SwiftUI` for UIKit except that the body of your views return `SomeView` instead of `some View` to enable pre-iOS 13 compatibility.